dfish88/Sweeper/README.md

 Done:
   - Java implementation

-Next Step:
+In Progress:
-  - Start C implementation
+  - C implementation

+To Do:
+  - Haskell implementation